Ceramic Dictionary

 es: LAPIZ PARA PINCHAR

 Pin-pencil is used to make holes into the drawing you want to mark onto ceramic ware.
-The method of marking these holes is known as pounced.
+The method of marking these holes is known as pouncing.
 The thinner the pin, the smaller and closer the holes are, the better your design will be marked on.
 You can either use a mechanical lead pencil or make your own.

-Mechanical pin-pencil.
+Mechanical pin-pencil;

-Wooden pin-pencil.
+Wooden pin-pencil;

-2) Take the pin out, turn it round and stick the blunt end into the hole you have made, forcing it as much as possible, so it is firm.
+2) Take the pin out, turn it round and stick the blunt end into the hole you have made, forcing it in as much as possible, so it is firm.
 When not being used, for safety, stick it into a rubber.

 ca: PESSIC - Fent un bol amb la tècnica del pessic